pwr-Solaar/Solaar/docs/installation.md

 You may have to install `gcc` and the Python development package (`python3-dev` or `python3-devel`, depending on your distribution).

+Solaar also uses the hidtools library from the Python hid-tools project.
+To install this library use `pip install --user hid-tools`.

 If you are running a version of Python different from the system version, you may need to use pip to install projects that provide the above Python packages.